Clinical scientists working in histocompatibility and immunogenetics carry out vital tests to ensure that donors and patients are suitably matched

 - You may need to travel between hospitals but are unlikely to spend prolonged periods away from home.

-Entry onto the STP is competitive as there are many more applicants than places available - you'll need a first or 2:1 degree, or a 2:2 with a relevant Masters or PhD.
-For all applicants, getting good academic results and relevant work experience is helpful, as is evidence of research experience (for example, through a relevant Masters or PhD).
+Entry on to the STP is competitive as there are many more applicants than places available.
+Evidence of research experience through a relevant Masters or PhD is desirable.
+For all applicants, getting good academic results and relevant work experience is helpful.

-The STP is a three-year, full-time workplace-based training programme that leads to more senior scientist roles in the NHS.
-During this time you'll be employed in a fixed-term salaried post in histocompatibility and immunogenetics.
+If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
 The first year of training is spent on rotation in a range of settings before specialising in years two and three.
-Training includes study for an approved and accredited Masters degree in clinical science (blood sciences).
+Training includes fully funded part-time study for an approved and accredited Masters degree in clinical science (blood sciences).

 It's also possible to register with the HCPC as a clinical scientist by taking the British Society for Histocompatibility and Immunogenetics (BSHI) Diploma in H&I and then applying for a Certificate of Attainment from the Association of Clinical Scientists (ACS).
 To take the Diploma you need to have a second class honours degree in a biology discipline and be employed in a laboratory providing H&I services to a transplant programme.
 See the BSHI website for full details.

-At this point, the training pathways converge and the options for higher specialist training are available to clinical scientists who have arrived at this point via either route.
+At this point, the training pathways converge and the options for higher specialist training are available to clinical scientists who have arrived at this point via either this or the STP route.

 - Northern Ireland - NI Direct Healthcare Scientist